vezznay123/boots-docs-main/docs/Product/Content Publishing/Template/article-components.md

 - Display of both the publish date and the most recent review date.
 - A navigational element to the article tags page using a **pill design**.
 - A **horizontal carousel** at the bottom of the article linking to related article content.
+- Dedicated **hero image space** for visual impact at the top of the article.
+- Comprehensive **article outline/index** to improve content navigation.
+- Integration of **product feeds** and **product cards**, if relevant to the article content.

 ## Implementation Requirements

+### Hero Image Space
+- Reserve prominent space at the top of the article page for a **hero image**.
+- Ensure the hero image is optimised for fast loading (`loading="lazy"`) and responsive across devices.
+- Add descriptive **alt text** for accessibility and SEO purposes.
+- Include optional image captions beneath the hero image for additional context.

 ### Read Time
 - Calculate and display the estimated reading time based on word count or characters.